SamCarlberg/epilogue/README.md

   @Override
   public void robotInit() {
     Epiloguer.configure(config -> {
-      // When running in simulation or tests,
-      // throw errors instead of printing them config.crashOnError = RobotBase.isSimulation();

       // Log to a .wpilog file on the roboRIO's filesystem config.dataLogger = new FileLogger(DataLogManager.getLog());